Actindo-AG/Documentation/POS/Operation/02_SelectOffer.md

     The offer is not added to the bill list.

-## Add product options
+## Add a product option

 There are products where the buyer has the option of customizing them.
 If a store has the appropriate technical capabilities, this could be shirts with optional flocking, for example, or photos that a customer can have printed on mugs or other items.
 In these cases, a specific service is associated to an offer.
 This service is optional for customers and can be purchased additionally.

 #### Prerequisites

 - Offers for POS are created, see [Manage offers for POS](../Integration/07_ManageOffers.md).
-- Offers relevant to product options have been associated to the offers to which they are related, see [Create product options](../Integration/07_ManageOffers.md#create-product-options).
+- Offers relevant to product options have been associated to the offers to which they are related, see [Create a product option](../Integration/07_ManageOffers.md#create-a-product-option).

 #### Procedure